-No shares have been issued and allotted by the Company since obtaining the said authority from its shareholders at the last Annual General Meeting on 11 June 2016.
+No shares have been issued and allotted by the Company since obtaining the said authority from its shareholders at the last Annual General Meeting on 10 June 2017.

-- 8.2 The proposed Ordinary Resolution 6, if passed, will allow the Director, Mr. Faun Chee Yarn who has served the Company for a consecutive term of nearly 9 years, to continue to act as Independent Non-Executive Director of the Company.
-The Board supports the re-appointment of Mr. Faun Chee Yarn as Independent Director for: - i.
-He understands the business nature and office culture - ii.
-He provides the Board valuable advice and insight - iii.
-He actively participates in Board deliberations and decision making in an objective manner - iv.
-He upholds independent decision and challenges the management objectively.
+- 8.2 The proposed Ordinary Resolution 7 to 9, if passed, will allow the Directors, Mr. Faun Chee Yarn, Mr. Lim Choon Liat and Mr. Tan Kong Ang who have served the Company for a consecutive term of more than 9 years, to continue to act as Independent Non-Executive Director of the Company.
+The Board supports the re-appointment of the aforesaid Directors as Independent Directors for: - i.
+They understand the business nature and office culture - ii.
+They provide the Board valuable advice and insight - iii.
+They actively participate in Board deliberations and decision making in an objective manner - iv.
+They uphold independent decision and challenge the management objectively